-- Information from råvaruproducenten wheher palm oil, palm kernel oil or palm oil or palm kernel oil derivatives are included in the raw material, Appendix 3 can be used. - A valid RSPO CoC certificate
+- Information from råvaruproducenten wheher palm oil, palm kernel oil or palm oil or palm kernel oil derivatives are included in the raw material, Appendix 3 can be used.

 The producer of raw materials or the producer of the Nordic Swan Ecolabelled product must show by means of a balance calculation and/or invoices/delivery notes that the proportion of certified raw material corresponds to the amount of certified palm oil raw materials.
 Alternatively, a declaration from the producer of raw materials that all purchased palm oil raw materials are certified